One of the objections we face when we are out and about chatting to small business owners is their fear of:

 Here is what happened next…

 It turned out that a large number of them were using the same Point of Sale system and, like Scott, were not using its full capacity because of the cost of training.

 All the business owners decided to unite to pressure the service provider to conduct group training for the same price as they were charging one business for it.
 The restaurants were very clear that they would all cancel their subscriptions with the company if they refused to train them as a group.
 It worked.
 The businesses split the cost of the training, benefited from the new learning and were able to create greater efficiencies in their businesses as a result.

 With regard to the food deliveries, Jason found out that some of the other restaurant owners were also frustrated by the inconsistent timing of their food deliveries from their providers.

 The restaurant owners decided to collaborate again.
 They appointed one provider who would arrive at 6am with the day’s fresh produce.
 They coordinated their approach by submitting their weekly food requirements in one bulk order, then paid the provider directly.
 Being able to buy bulk meant they could negotiate a better price.
 As a result, they saved costs, could control their stock levels better and improve their service to customers.

 Did you know that around 80% of problems are common to all businesses?
 This means that there are many, many businesses out there that have either been through what you have, or are going through it now.

 Sharing your challenges and speaking with other business owners can help you solve problems, save money and find efficiencies that make your business stronger and more profitable.

-Richard’s initiative to communicate and collaborate with his competitors is a wonderful example of what can happen when small businesses come together.
+Jason’s initiative to communicate and collaborate with his competitors is a wonderful example of what can happen when small businesses come together.